 Benefiits: Reduced waste and rework, improved productivity and inventory management, with first year cash savings of $8m and order lead time reduced by 80% to 3 days.

-Background: Manufacturer of micro electric motors and gear boxes supplying the automotive and aerospace industries in a rambling 3-storey facility high in the Swiss mountains.
-Product would often get “lost” before completion and had to be re-made, driving up costs, extending lead-times, and losing business.
+Background: Manufacturer of micro electric motors and gearboxes supplying the automotive and aerospace industries in a rambling 3-storey facility.
+Product was made in batches driven in size by “efficiency” considerations that were often larger than the order quantities.
+Much of the surplus would subsequently be “lost in storage” driving up costs, extending lead-times and losing business.

-Action: Redesigned factory layout so that all 13 product families were produced in two mixed-model flow lines on just one floor of the building instead of three.
+Action: Redesigned the factory layout from the digital twin so that all 13 product families were produced in two mixed-model flow lines on just one floor of the building instead of three.

 Benefits: Reduced the production footprint by 75%.
 One floor was sub-let and the top floor transformed into an employee recreation area complete with palm-trees.
-Further, the demand driven production system met all customer on-time in-full (OTIF) requirements, inventory turns increased from less than 2 to 15, releasing £3m of inventory surplus to requirement as cash to be invested in the business.
+Further, the demand-driven production system met all customer on-time in-full (OTIF) requirements, inventory turns increased from less than 2 to 15, releasing £3m of now redundant inventory for investment in the business.